iyegoroff/spectypes/README.md

 ## Features

 - <b>really fast</b>, can be even [faster](/benchmark) than `ajv`
-- <b>detailed errors</b>, failure will result into explicit error message(s) and path to invalid data
+- <b>detailed errors</b>, failure will result into explicit error messages and path to invalid data
 - <b>extensively tested</b>, each release undergoes more than 900 `fast-check` powered [tests](#how-is-it-tested)
 - <b>precise types</b>, accurately infers all types and provides readable compile-time error messages
 - <b>browser friendly</b>, uses `babel` to compile validators, so no `eval` or `new Function` involved